UA-ResearchComputing-HPC/hpc-documentation/docs/software/user_installations/index.md

 While you cannot add or update system software or libraries using tools that require root privileges such as ```yum```, many software packages can be installed locally without needing to be a superuser.
 Frequently linux packages make use of the "```configure```, ```make```, ```make install```" method which allows you to customize your installation location.
 An example of how to do this is shown below.

-!!! tip
+!!! tip "Where to compile"
-    * Software is not available on the login nodes.
+    Software is not available on the login nodes.
 To install custom software, log into an interactive session.

+!!! example "Installation destination"
-    * For a typical Linux installation, the default settings may attempt to install files in system locations.
-This is not permitted, so the installation process (specifically, the ```./configure``` step) needs to be changed so that files are installed somewhere you have write access to.
+    For a typical Linux installation, the default settings may attempt to install files in system locations.
+This is not permitted, so the installation process (specifically, the ```./configure``` step) needs to be changed so that files are installed somewhere you have write access.
 There is frequently done with the syntax ```--prefix=/path/to/software```.

+!!! warning "Compiling on different clusters"
+    Be sure to note which cluster you are compiling your software on.
+El Gato and Ocelote run the operating system CentOS 7 and share the same system libraries and modules.
+Puma runs Rocky Linux 9 and has its own newer system libraries and modules.
+Compiling software on one operating system and trying to use it on another may result in failures.

 === "configure/make/make install example"
     Here is a typical example of installing software on a Linux cluster with the ```configure```, ```make```, ```make install``` method.
 We'll use a simple hello world example downloaded from [https://ftp.gnu.org/gnu/hello/](https://ftp.gnu.org/gnu/hello/)